ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func updateFile(fileId: Int, updateFile: UpdateFile, completion: @escaping (_ data: FileIntegerWrapper?, _ error: Error?) -> Void)
 ```

+Updates the information of the selected file with the parameters specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/update-file/).